-Inheritance Tax (IHT) for Rose and William
+Inheritance Tax (IHT) for Rose

 Rose and William are in their 70s and have been married for over 50 years.
 A couple of years ago, William was diagnosed with dementia, which was a difficult time for the family, and of course especially hard for Rose.
 William now lives in a nearby nursing home, where he receives the care he needs and where Rose is able to enjoy spending time with him.
 These changes had taken their toll on Rose, and she became increasingly concerned about managing the finances.
 She came to us for help to ensure everything was in place should the worse happen.

 Securing income in later life